 - Beetroot: You need to cook the beetroot first and then puree it.
-I also use Instant pot to cook the beets.
+I use Instant pot to cook the beets.

-- Spices: red chili powder, turmeric powder, garam masala, and amchur powder are used.
+- Spices:Â I used red chili powder, turmeric powder, garam masala, and amchur powder.

-- Mint (pudina): fresh mint finely chopped.
+- Mint (pudina): Optional.
+Finely chopped fresh mint adds a great flavor.

 How to Make Beetroot Paratha Recipe